Chia-Network/chialisp-web/docs/primitives/standard-transactions.md

 ## Conclusion

 Almost every coin on the Chia blockchain uses this primitive (or as an inner puzzle).
-The official wallet looks for coins locked with the standard transaction that you can spend.
-The `(=)` hidden puzzle fails immediately, since most users won't need the extra functionality for typical transactions.
-We have it built in simply to enable more possibilities in the future.
+When you use the official Chia wallet software, it is crawling the blockchain looking for coins locked up with this specific format.
+The `SYNTHETIC_PUBLIC_KEY` it is looking for is actually using a hidden puzzle of `(=)` which is obviously invalid and fails immediately.
+This is because most users of Chia don't need the hidden puzzle functionality for vanilla transactions.
+But by having the capabilities built in, it enables much cooler functionality later on.
+This puzzle also makes for a fantastic inner puzzle of any smart coins you may write.